SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 20 January, 2025
+### 📅 Tuesday, 21 January, 2025
 ------
 ### Events
 ------
-- **Inauguration Day**: January 20 is the day when the President of the United States is inaugurated, marking the commencement for federal officials elected in the previous November election.
-This event has significant attendance, demonstrations, and various ceremonies associated with it.
-It occurs every four years following a presidential election.
+Here are a few notable events that have occurred in the USA on January 21:

+- **1789**: George Washington was inaugurated as the first President of the United States at the Federal Hall in New York City.
+- **1968**: The first live broadcast of a President's State of the Union Address took place, by President Lyndon B. Johnson.
+- **1977**: President Jimmy Carter had his inauguration on this date, marking a significant shift in U.S. politics.

 ### Positive Qoute
 ------
-"Shine bright like the stars; your light can inspire others! ✨🌟💖"
+"Every day is a new beginning. 🌅 Embrace the possibilities within you! ✨🌟"